MATH-1100-WBP02

 - Reading from the textbook: Section 8.3 (pages 538–546).

-- Exercises due on November 16 Tuesday (submit these here on Canvas):
+- Exercises due on November 20 Wednesday (submit these on Canvas):

 - Fill in the blanks with variables: